Digital Marketing Agency | SEO, Paid Social & PPC

 Financial Resources

-This discrepancy significantly influences marketing strategies.
-Confronted with tighter budgets, it becomes imperative for smaller businesses to narrow their targeting focus, emphasizing the most critical audience segments.
+This discrepancy greatly affects marketing strategies.
+With tighter budgets, smaller businesses must narrow their targeting focus to the most important audience segments.

 Volume Disparity